Germany: Far-right AfD congress prompts anti-racism protest | DW | 28.11.2020

 Author: Dagmar Breitenbach, Mark Hallam

-The Alternative for Germany (AfD) has grown rapidly since it was formed in 2013.
+The AfD has grown rapidly since it was formed in 2013.
 It is now the biggest opposition party in the Bundestag national parliament, with 89 seats.
 Founded in 2013 as an anti-euro party, it has shifted its focus to immigration and Islam.

 The party was a staunch critic of Chancellor Angela Merkel's migration policy in 2015, when she welcomed more than 1 million migrants into Germany.